naknc/naknc.github.io/README.md

 - Conducted test executions and regression tests, promptly identifying and resolving defects, thus reducing product failure risks and enhancing customer satisfaction.
 - Supported user acceptance tests, collaborating with end-users and stakeholders for smooth testing, timely feedback, and issue resolution.

+### Intern - Softtech
+2019 | Izmir - Turkey (Remote)

+- Created an analysis document detailing connection definitions and redirections for application communications, traditionally managed manually in JSON files.
+- Developed an application for streamlining the management of these definitions and redirects, using Angular for the project's implementation.

 ## Skills

 - Kubernetes